 - In a medium mixing bowl add all the ingredients and mix well with a wooden spoon.

-- Heat skillet over medium heat and add a couple of tbsp of refined coconut oil or oil of your choice.
+- Heat skillet over medium heat and add a couple of tablespoon of refined coconut oil or oil of your choice.

 - Patty out 8 potato patties or more or less depending on how big or small you would like them.